restify/node-restify/docs/guide.md

       log.debug({params: req.params}, 'Hello there %s', 'foo');
     }

-The advantage to doing this is that each restify `req` instance has a new bunyan `Logger` on it where the request id is automatically injected in, so you can easily correlate your high-throughput logs together.
+The advantage to doing this is that each restify `req` instance has a new [bunyan](https://github.com/trentm/node-bunyan) instance `log` on it where the request id is automatically injected in, so you can easily correlate your high-throughput logs together.

 ### getLogger(component)

-Shorthand to grab a new bunyan logger that is a child component of the one restify has:
+Shorthand to grab a new  [bunyan](https://github.com/trentm/node-bunyan) instance that is a child component of the one restify has:

     var log = req.getLogger('MyFoo');